Welcome to the blog

 scale = FALSE)

-# view the relative percent of unique clones scaled by the total size of the clonal repertoire
+# OR view the relative percent of unique clones scaled by the total size of the clonal repertoire

 chain = "both",